 Other Items

-Fox-Wolf Update—Jessica Schultz, Executive Director, 920-858-4246 Jessica provided an update on the grants.
+Fox-Wolf Update—Jessica Schultz, Executive Director, 920-858-4246 Jessica provided an update on the grants:

 FWWA is developing a GIS system based on water quality data.

-Alternate compliance options for MS4’s are being advanced in the watershed.
+Exploring alternate compliance options for MS4’s are being advanced in the watershed.
 We are pushing water quality trading, how many credits are out there and what is the cost?
 Agricultural and general public newsletters are going out.

-Practitioners newsletter will be started up by the end of the summer.
+Practitioner’s newsletter will be started up by the end of the summer.

-Grant from the Great Lakes observing system to make all the water quality data available in one place.
+Grant from the Great Lakes Observing System to make all the water quality data available in one place.

-Adjourn Brent 1st, Steve 2nd.
-M/C
+Adjourn Brent Jalonen motions, Steve Birr 2nd.
+M/C.